 - and pop the final product in the oven while the kids start their homework

-You can also prep the peppers in advance (stuffing and all!) and leave them in a pan in the fridge until you want to put them in the oven.
-Busy September nights, you have been served…
+- Prep in advance: You can prep the peppers up to 8 hours in advance (stuffing and all!) and leave them in a pan in the fridge until you want to put them in the oven.
+Busy September nights, you have been served.

 These Spaghetti Stuffed Bell Peppers are pretty darn nutritious, but you can boost their nutrition even more by:

 - Opting for 100% whole grain spaghetti

 - Sneaking in more veggies when you stuff the peppers (zucchini would be great!)

 - Adding a lean protein, like diced chicken or beans